 To adopt the following TP for 9.2.6 of 38.213:

-If a UE is provided higher layer parameter UL-DL-configuration-common, or is additionally provided higher layer parameter UL-DL-configuration-common-set2, or is additionally provided higher layer parameter UL-DL-configuration-dedicated for the slot format per slot over the number of slots, as described in Subclause 11.1, the UE determines the slots for a PUCCH transmission as the first slots starting from a slot indicated to the UE as described in Subclause 9.2.3 and having
+If a UE is provided higher layer parameter UL-DL-configuration-common, or is additionally provided higher layer parameter UL-DL-configuration-common-set2, or is additionally provided higher layer parameter UL-DL-configuration-dedicated for the slot format per slot over the number of slots, as described in Subclause 11.1, the UE determines the slots for a PUCCH transmission starting from a slot indicated to the UE as described in Subclause 9.2.3 and having

-an UL symbol or flexible symbol for a symbol provided by higher layer parameter PUCCH-F1-F3-F4-starting-symbol is an UL symbol, and
+an UL symbol or flexible symbol indicated by higher layer parameter PUCCH-F1-F3-F4-starting-symbol as a starting symbol, and

-consecutive UL symbols or flexible symbols, starting from the symbol indicated by PUCCH-F1-F3-F4-starting-symbol, equal to a number of symbols provided by higher layer parameter PUCCH-F1-F3-F4-number-of-symbols.
+consecutive UL symbols or flexible symbols, starting from the symbol indicated by PUCCH-F1-F3-F4-starting-symbol, equal to or larger than a number of symbols provided by higher layer parameter PUCCH-F1-F3-F4-number-of-symbols.

 If a UE is not provided higher layer parameter UL-DL-configuration-common or higher layer parameter UL-DL-configuration-common-set2, the UE determines the slots for a PUCCH transmission as the consecutive slots starting from a slot indicated to the UE as described in Subclause 9.2.3.